ctkelley/N3Presults/README.md

 I manage the coupling of iterative refinement and the nonlinear solver with a data structure ```MPArray```.
 I am building a package for this, but it will not be done in time for this paper.
 I've put a preliminary version in file ```src/MultiPrecisionArraysv0.jl``` that works for this repo.
 It is not completely documented nor have I made any final decsions on the user interface.
 The package repo is [MultiPrecisionArrays.jl](https://github.com/ctkelley/MultiPrecisionArrays.jl), but I have not registered it or announced it

-The final runs for the paper were sith Julia 1.10-beta3.
-The tables in the notebooks were with 1.9.3.
-The iteration statistics are a bit different, but the bottom line results are the same.
-You may get other modestly different results with other operations systems or CPUs.

 ## Funding
 This work was partially supported by